Two New Sportfish are Taking Shape at ACY

 ACY's new 67-foot convertible sportfisherman incorporates innovative boat-building technology and a design unlike any other American on the water.
 The hull has been constructed on a plasma-cut steel jig utilizing ACY's traditional composite cold-molded process, but that's where the similarities end.
 The house and bridge are being fabricated out of lightweight materials encased in molded fiberglass, giving the new ACY67 a look that is distinctively different, yet truly American.

-Click play on the video to the right to watch a time-lapse video of the crane-assisted rollover of the ACY67 hull.
 For a complete history of the ACY67 hull construction, please visit the Marlin Magazine Boat Building Gallery.

 Click any of the images below to enlarge and read descriptions of work in progress or you can view all the images as a slideshow.